profsmith89/ctps/_sources/chap05.md

 This brings us to the concept of type conversion.
 Sometimes two bags of stuff have different types, but they represent the same idea.
 When this is true, we can successfully perform a type conversion.
 A dog and a man in a dog suit have two different types (`dog` and `man`), but they represent the same idea (dog).
 The same thing happens with `42` and `'42'`.
 The string `'42'` is a string in an integer suit.
 It's not the integer `42`, but we know that it represents the idea of the number 42.

+## Try and recover

-**Try and recover.** Of course, not every string value is a string in an integer suit.
+Of course, not every string value is a string in an integer suit.
 What happens if the player types `garbage` at our input prompt?
 Well, `input` will return a string object with the value `'garbage'` and this object will be passed to `int`, which will try unsuccessfully to convert it into a integer value.
 This unsuccessful attempt will generate a `ValueError` exception and end our script.

 Perhaps that's a fine action for a player silly enough to type `garbage` when we asked them for a number, but is that what we want to happen if the player simply mistypes their input?
 Perhaps I mean to type `42`, but on my way to the `return` key, I mistakenly swipe the apostrophe key and actually input `42'`.
 Could we make our script a bit more resilient?